 Let me explain each of these steps in detail.

 Like mentioned earlier, I keep a list of all the possible writing topics that I ever come across.
-These topic ideas can come from reading articles, walking on the roadside, talking to friends and colleagues, etc. And, as soon as I come across an idea, I make sure to immediately note it down.
+These topic ideas can come from reading articles, walking on the roadside, talking to friends and colleagues, etc. And, as soon as I come across an idea, I note it down immediately.